makersacademy/rps-challenge-apprenticeships/README_JACK.md

 The user can now select a move and the saves that move and reports it back to the user.
 This can move be used with logic to determine the winner/loser

+There is now also a computer player that can select a random move which has been red-green'd.